 Let Show-Score's community of avid theatre fans tell you the best Off-Broadway theatre plays and musicals!
 Read New York Theatre reviews from our members and their picks for the best plays running in and around New York City right now!

-The musical comedy classic stars Elizabeth Gillies and Graham Phillips.
+The musical comedy classic stars Madeline Brewer and Nicholas Christopher.

 Company XIV invites you to fall down the rabbit hole with this reimagining of Lewis Carroll’s "Alice’s…